 Overcrowding is a problem in schools across District 28.
-PS 160, which we visited in 2015, is improving under Principal Tiffany Hicks, who is adding more arts programs and stronger social studies.
-The pre-k's are in cramped but tidy portables and kids have easy access to a safe playground with sparkling climbing equipment right outside the door.
-Parents should also look at the new pre-k centers in the area.
+PS 160, which we visited in 2015, is improving under Principal Tiffany Hicks, who has added more arts programs and stronger social studies.
+The pre-k classes are in cramped but tidy portables, and kids have easy access to a safe playground with sparkling climbing equipment right outside the door.
+You may also want to look at the new pre-k centers in the area.

-In District 29, in the southeast corner of Queens, teachers and parents are pleased with PS 132 Ralph Bunche, according to school surveys.
-PS 181 is a small school with a positive vibe and a good attendance rate.
-And we can recommend PS 176, a well-run neighborhood school that had space for out-of-zone students in recent years.
-Also consider two pre-k centers: on Jamaica Avenue and Springfield Boulevard.
+In District 29, we recommend PS 176, a well-run neighborhood school that had space for out-of-zone students in recent years.
+Also take a look at the pre-k centers on Jamaica Avenue and Springfield Boulevard.

 Astoria and Long Island City

 Zoned schools in District 30 are crowded and many do not offer pre-kindergarten.
-PS 112 in Long Island City is an option: it is racially diverse, has good attendance and there are five pre-k classes.
-PS 85 has 72 pre-k slots, and there are six pre-k centers in District 30.
-Here's one in Astoria.
+PS 112 in Long Island City is an option: It has five pre-k classes, is racially diverse and boasts good attendance.
+PS 85 has 72 pre-k slots, and there are six District 30 pre-k centers.

-More questions?
-Reach the Pre-K for All outreach team at the Department of Education: (212) 637-8000.
+Have more questions?
+Reach the Pre-K for All outreach team at the DOE: (212) 637-8000.
 They are offering one-on-one help, but be prepared to wait.

 This list is only a start.
 Give a shout out to great programs you know about in the comments!